The path here.

 Chapter one: mechanical engineering.

-Luke trained as a mechanical engineer.
-It taught him how to think in systems — how things actually work, how parts fit together, how to trace problems back to root cause.
-He left engineering eventually but the systems thinking stuck.
+That chapter ended with a serious lower back injury.
+Herniated disc, multiple bulges, surgery on the table.
+Six months on light duties sealing milk caps in the back of a warehouse.
+The systems thinking from engineering stuck with him though — how things actually work, how parts fit together, how to trace problems back to root cause.
 It shows up now in how he architects programs, curricula, and operations at QKI.

 Chapter two: IT.

-From engineering he moved into IT.
-Different industry, same mindset.
-He learned how digital infrastructure runs, how to debug, how to build things that scale without breaking.
+After the warehouse Luke rebuilt himself.
+He found hypnotherapy, then got an IT job through professional networking with no prior IT experience.
+Different industry, same systems mindset.
+Inside six months he was outperforming people who'd been there six years.
 The IT years also gave him early exposure to the online world that most coaches in his generation never had — which mattered later when he started running businesses on the internet.

 Chapter three: coaching and hypnotherapy.

 The shift into coaching wasn't gradual.
 It was a specific decision.
-Luke trained as a coach and as a hypnotherapist and started taking clients.
-He ran an online practice for years, working one-to-one with clients on the kind of patterns that talk-based coaching alone can't shift — the subconscious work, the identity work, the things people came to him for after other approaches hadn't moved the needle.
+Luke trained as a coach and as a hypnotherapist and launched a solo practice.
+First month did $14K in sales.
+He quit the day job and never went back.
+He ran the practice for years, working one-to-one with clients on the kind of patterns that talk-based coaching alone can't shift — the subconscious work, the identity work, the things people came to him for after other approaches hadn't moved the needle.

 Chapter four: online sales and marketing.